 No. 1: Pricing can make a significant impact on sales, profits and EBITA.

 It’s well-established that a price rise of 1 percent, assuming volumes stay stable, can generate an 8 percent increase in operating profits.
 Yet, it’s harder to imagine this impact on our own P&L statements.
-Luckily, data and analytics provide allow us to see our business more clearly than ever before.
+Luckily, data and analytics allow us to see our business more clearly than ever before.
 I continue to be amazed at the significant impact a sound pricing policy can make in improving sales, profits, and ultimately, EBITDA.

 For example, the below analysis reveals what’s truly driving margin lifts.
 In this case, the business experiences a 28 bps lift in margin percent and we can see that while costs negatively impacted margins, a sound price strategy effectively held the line on margin erosion.